General information and tips for prospective fellowship applicants

 • Minimum GPA 2.5

-• Must be in an ASME Student Member preferably attending a college or university in California, Hawaii, or Nevada
+• Must be an ASME Student Member preferably attending a college or university in California, Hawaii, or Nevada

 • One award of $3,000

-Willis F. Thompson memorial scholarship
+Willis F. Thompson Memorial Scholarship

 • Open to sophomore, junior, or senior undergraduates